Policy Filtration for RLHF to Mitigate Noise in Reward Models: Introduction

 \section{Introduction}

-Reinforcement Learning from Human Feedback (RLHF) becomes a key technique to align large language models (LLMs) with human values and preferences \citep{christiano2017deep,ziegler2019fine,ouyang2022training}.
+Reinforcement Learning from Human Feedback (RLHF) is a key technique to align large language models (LLMs) with human values and preferences \citep{christiano2017deep,ziegler2019fine,ouyang2022training}.
 RLHF has been proven to be an essential process for LLMs to produce more helpful, harmless, and honest responses \citep{bai2022training}.
 Despite various non-RL algorithms such as DPO \citep{rafailov2024direct} are proposed, state-of-the-art applications such as ChatGPT/GPT-4 \citep{openai2023gpt4}, Claude \citep{anthropic2023introducing}, and Gemini \citep{team2023gemini} adopt the RL algorithm (e.g., PPO) for policy optimization.
 The key challenge of RLHF is the inaccuracy of the intermediate reward model.
 While there are researchers investigate how to learn reliable reward models~\citep[see e.g.,][]{wang2024secrets}, we focus on how to learn better policy under the guidance of such inaccurate reward models.

-We observe that, though the reward models generally give inaccurate rewards to responses, it can be more reliable in specific regions (e.g., when it give high rewards) than the others.
-We use a policy model fine-tuned for code generation to generate a set of responses for prompts in the HumanEval dataset.
+We observe that, though the reward model gives inaccurate rewards in general, it can be more reliable in specific regions (e.g., when it gives high rewards) than the others.
+The observation is based on the simple experiment: We use a policy model fine-tuned for code generation to generate a set of responses for prompts in the HumanEval dataset.
 Later, we score these responses using a reward model trained with the common recipe~\citep[see][and also Section 2]{ouyang2022training} and compare them with the actual scores.
-We find that, across different sets of samples, the reward model is more reliable when it gives high rewards than when it gives moderate rewards.
-Considering that PPO updates the policy based on the advantages of different samples in a batch, this observation motivates us to filter out the samples with possibly unreliable rewards.
+We find that, across different sets of samples, the reward model is more reliable when it gives high or low rewards than when it gives moderate rewards (cf. Figure~\ref{fig:reward_model}).
+This property also holds on other datasets and tasks and see Appendix~\ref{app:reward} for more experiment results and further discussion.
+Considering that RLHF updates the policy solely based on the reward signal, this observation motivates us to filter out the samples with possibly unreliable rewards aiming to improve RLHF by increasing the signal-to-noise ratio on training samples.